 Ride the Wave of Emotions

-- By definition, core beliefs carry emotional attachments.
-Emotions are an inseparable aspect of healing limiting beliefs.
+By definition, core beliefs carry emotional attachments and thus, emotions are an inseparable aspect of working with limiting beliefs.

-- In order to dive into the subconscious, we commit to allowing emotions to surface.
-This does not mean indulging the discomfort by acting out toward others in anger, for instance.
+- This doesn’t mean indulging in discomfort by acting out in anger.
 Nor does it mean getting caught in the endless looping of associated thoughts.

-- It means staying with bodily sensations and feelings as they arise, using the breath and awareness to “ride the wave” of the emotion as it arises, crests and falls.
+- Instead, the task is to stay with bodily sensations and feelings as they arise, using the breath and awareness to “ride the wave” of the emotion as it arises, crests and falls.

 Uncover Emotional Payoffs